Normal Function

 The F12 gene provides instructions for making a protein called coagulation factor XII.
 Coagulation factors are a group of related proteins that are essential for normal blood clotting (coagulation).
 After an injury, clots protect the body by sealing off damaged blood vessels and preventing further blood loss.
 Factor XII circulates in the bloodstream in an inactive form until it is activated, usually by coming in contact with damaged blood vessel walls.
 Upon activation, factor XII interacts with coagulation factor XI.
 This interaction sets off a chain of additional chemical reactions that form a blood clot.

-Factor XII also plays a role in stimulating inflammation, a normal body response to infection, irritation, or other injury.
-When factor XII is activated, it also interacts with a protein called plasma prekallikrein.
-This interaction initiates a series of chemical reactions that lead to the release of a protein called bradykinin.
-Bradykinin promotes inflammation by increasing the permeability of blood vessel walls, allowing more fluids to leak into body tissues.
+Factor XII also plays a role in stimulating inflammation, a normal body response to infection, irritation, or injury.
+When factor XII is activated, it also interacts with a protein called plasma kallikrein.
+This interaction initiates a series of chemical reactions that lead to the release of a protein fragment (peptide) called bradykinin.
+Bradykinin promotes inflammation by allowing fluids to leak through the blood vessel walls into body tissues (vascular permeability).
 This leakage causes the swelling that accompanies inflammation.

 Health Conditions Related to Genetic Changes